 Green Lake to Whistler Village

 From Whistler Village, take the 30 / 32 / 10 bus to Emerald Estates.
 You’ll need to press the bell after you’ve left Rainbow as the Green Lake lookout spot is the next stop along the highway.
-From here, you can walk all the way along the Valley Trail back to Whistler Village, a six-kilometre walk, which will take approximately an hour and a half (depending on your meandering speed).
+From here, you can walk all the way along the Valley Trail back to Whistler Village, a seven-kilometre walk, which will take approximately an hour and a half (depending on your meandering speed).

 When you get off the bus, you’ll be looking out over Green Lake and a wide mountain vista; look out for the hand painted signs that tell you their names.
 You’ll also be able to see Nicklaus North Golf Course on the south side of the lake, which you’ll pass by on your route.

 There are some loose, gravel trails down to the water’s edge but if you’re tempted by a dip, remember that it’s glacially fed (read – cold).
 Green Lake is the start of rafting adventures in the warmer months, and it’s also the end of the River of Golden Dreams which can be navigated in a canoe, kayak, or SUP.

 Staying on the left side of Highway 99, the Valley Trail leads you over Green Lake on a boardwalk section that gives you views back over the lake in the other direction.
 Floatplanes start to take off and land here in May, and this is a fantastic place to watch from.
 If you’re hungry or thirsty, you’re close to Table Nineteen at Nicklaus North Golf Course (check the dining guide for current hours).
 Their patio has one of the most epic views in Whistler, so it’s a lovely place to sip on a morning coffee or luxuriate over a cold beer or wine in the afternoon.